Why Have A Facelift?

-Aging, stress and sun exposure often take their toll and lead to a loss of tightness and fullness of the midface.
+Aging, stress and sun exposure often take their toll and lead to a loss of tightness and fullness of the mid face.
 Facelifts are a long-term effective way to address this deterioration and restore pride in your appearance.
-Dr. Salas is well versed in a variety of Facelift options and is able to offer the perfect, customised solution for every patient.
-They can be usefully combined with other procedures such as eyelid surgeries and Necklifts.
+Dr. Salas is well versed in a variety of Facelift options and is able to offer the perfect, customized solution for every patient.
+They can be usefully combined with other procedures such as eyelid surgeries and neck lifts.

 Dr. Salas strives for a natural, subtle facelift, restoring youthfulness whilst avoiding an 'overdone' appearance.

 There are a number of different face lift techniques.
 Sometimes, in addition to incisions to the surface of the skin, fine telescopic instruments are used to work underneath the skin.
 This is called endoscopic face lift.

 A typical operation involves a cut within the hairline at the temple.
 Some hair may be shaved off for the operation, but will regrow to cover the scar.
 If this is necessary, the surgeon will discuss this beforehand.
 The incision is extended down to the top of the ear, around the front of the ear to the ear lobe and into the hairline.
 A cut may also be made under the chin to help correct a sagging jaw line.